Human Trafficking Prevention Curriculum Matrix Training Series

 In the public health field, “evidence-informed” and “evidence-based” have specific meanings.
 As violence prevention professionals strive to have their curriculum be recognized as grounded in evidence, it becomes more and more important for us to understand what that means and how to translate research into practice.
 In this 90-minute webinar, attendees will learn the differences between emerging practices, promising practices, and best practices, and important steps to take to create an evidence-informed strategy.

-Violence Prevention 101 - Avoiding Common Traps
+Human Trafficking Prevention 101 - Avoiding Common Traps

 As violence preventionists, we are careful to make sure that we don’t cause harm while we are trying to prevent harm.
 In this 90-minute virtual training, attendees will learn how to avoid common missteps in violence prevention strategies and messaging.
 While this presentation will include broad information in violence prevention programming, it will have an emphasis on human trafficking prevention messaging.